Laid-back luxury set among thrift store finds

 - Standard Back, Standard Front and Standard Double – These 250-square-foot rooms all offer private bathrooms, some with claw tubs.
 The double has two double beds and boasts a nice view of the Pearl District.
 The Standard Back has a view of the back, so keep your Instagram stories to the interior.
 Standard Front rooms are essentially the same, but with a Pearl District view.

 - Superior Deluxe – These 500-square-foot rooms are the top of the line at the Ace, offering big desks, office space and plenty of seating.
-They come in either Back, Front or Corner categories, depending on the view you want, with big tile showers and small closets to put things away.
+These rooms are available as either Superior Deluxe Back, Superior Deluxe Front or Superior Deluxe Corner, depending on the view you want, with big tile showers and small closets to put things away.

 One might be tempted to confuse the Ace hotel with a hostel, but its amenities are what set it apart.
 You’ll find free Wi-Fi throughout, as well as original art on almost every wall and a common area filled with big leather couches.
 There’s also a full-service front desk that can help you with pretty much anything.